-However, when I learnt about how many people have been helped by prayer and I actually started to do it myself, to my surprise, I discovered that it calmed me and made me feel peaceful, which was so unbelievably different to how I had felt in a really long time.
+However, when I learned about how many people have been helped by prayer and I actually started to do it myself, to my surprise, I discovered that it calmed me and made me feel peaceful, which was so unbelievably different from how I had felt in a really long time.

 My daily practice started when I first woke up with my breathing, some time for contemplation and then a short prayer.

 Many people start their day with a prayer where they ask for a drug-free day.
 They then may go on to ask for special help for personal issues that are causing them pain or that they wish to change.